SmithBWare89/project-canvas/readme.md

 - Established Readme

 ##### V0.1 - Initial Changes
-- Set background image in CSS ([Photo by Gavin Allanwood on Unsplash:](https://unsplash.com/photos/IDIbUNVmeNY)) (See V1 About Me)
+- ~~Set background image in CSS ([Photo by Gavin Allanwood on Unsplash:](https://unsplash.com/photos/IDIbUNVmeNY))~~
 - Position background image to be static (See V1 About Me)
-- [Imported "Poppins" Google Font](https://fonts.google.com/specimen/Poppins) and set it to be font for the body of the webpage
+- Imported font and set it to be font for the body of the webpage
 - Established color pallette in CSS using "root" pseudo-class
 - Made header into a flex navbar to allow create spacing between the links and to also ensure it will flex with resizing
 - Added header resizing media queries for header